+15.1 General

-- 15.1 General - 15.1.1 Anything not specifically permitted by these Class Rules is PROHIBITED. - 15.1.2 Sails shall be made and measured in accordance with the ISAF ERS currently effective, except where varied herein, and with the RRS.
-Where a term defined or measurement given in the ERS is used in the Rules it is printed in 'bold' type. - 15.1.3 The manufacturer of sails is optional. - 15.2 Construction - 15.2.1 The construction of the sail shall be: Soft sail, single ply sail. - 15.2.2 The sail shall have 4 batten pockets in the leech. - 15.2.3 The following are permitted: stitching, glues, webbing, woven and PTFE tapes, bolt ropes (which may be of elastic shock cord) on the luff and the foot, corner eyes, a boomslide, headboard with fixings, Cunningham eye, batten pocket elastic, batten retaining devices, leech line with cleat, one window, sailmaker's labels and advertisements as permitted by the RRS, sail numbers, national letters and class insignia, tell tales.
+- 15.1.1 Anything not specifically permitted by these Class Rules is PROHIBITED. - 15.1.2 Sails shall be made and measured in accordance with the ISAF ERS currently effective, except where varied herein, and with the RRS.
+Where a term defined or measurement given in the ERS is used in the Rules it is printed in 'bold' type. - 15.1.3 The manufacturer of sails is optional.

+15.2 Construction

-15.2.4 The leech above the upper batten pocket, shall not extend beyond a straight line, drawn from the aft head point to the upper edge of the upper batten pocket.
+- 15.2.1 The construction of the sail shall be: Soft sail, single ply sail. - 15.2.2 The body of the sail shall consist of the same woven ply throughout.
+Primary reinforcement may consist of any material.
+Secondary reinforcement shall consist of the same material as used in the body of the sail.
+All woven ply fibres shall be polyester. - 15.2.3 The following are permitted: stitching, glues, webbing, woven and PTFE tapes, bolt ropes (which may be of elastic shock cord) on the luff and the foot, corner eyes, a boomslide, headboard with fixings, Cunningham eye, batten pocket elastic, batten retaining devices, leech line with cleat, one window, sailmaker's labels and advertisements as permitted by the RRS, sail numbers, national letters and class insignia, tell tales. - 15.2.4 The leech above the upper batten pocket, shall not extend beyond a straight line, drawn from the aft head point to the upper edge of the upper batten pocket.